dekuNukem/duckyPad-Pro/doc/ks_info.md

 The original duckyPad (2020) will **continue to be produced and supported**, as a lower-price entry to the duckyPad family.

-I'm planning to **backport a majority of firmware improvements** to the OG duckyPad after the campaign wraps up and I have more time.
+I'm planning to **backport many new features** to the OG duckyPad after the campaign wraps up and I have more time.

 ## Questions or Comments?